dnc77/dev-cpp/lib/net/tcplib/readme.txt

 A data transfer class can be instantiated and assigned to a client in order to perform data transfer between client and server.
 From a server's perspective, since it has a list of clients, each client has its own socket.

-If a callback function is set for client connection, then a data transfer class can also be assigned to said client's socket at that point.
-When the server needs to communicate to said client(s), it may use the data transfer class.
+Callbacks are introduced to support the user whenever interesting events happen.
+When a client connects, disconnects or is sending data to the server, a callback can be set to capture the event(s).

+The server also provides support to check for extra file descriptors that the user specifies.
+This is to prevent the user from having extra waiting calls making the process much more efficient and streamlined.
+If the user has a file descriptor that they are waiting for input from, this can be assigned to the server and a callback is set.
+Whenever input is detected from user descriptors, the callback is called.

+When using callbacks, one rule of thumb is to never use blocking functions otherwise the integrity of the server become compromised.

 How to use:
 Create an instance of either serversync or serverasync.
 If init() succeeds,